chummer5a/chummer5a/dotnet7_update_todo.md

 - ChummerHub.Client
     - [ ] I needed to remove the `SecurityProtocolType.Ssl3`, since it is not supported.
       I'm not certain about the ramifications of this change, maybe it produces the other observed error.
-    - [ ] HTTP302 on opening the group search (which leaves chummer in an unusable stat, because the error window is behind the now unresponsive group search window)
+    - [ ] HTTP302 on opening the group search (which leaves chummer in an unusable state, because the error window is behind the now unresponsive group search window)

 ## Not necessarily needed right now
 - [ ] Replace obsolete APIs